csiro-data-school/python/_episodes/11-errors.md

 - "Runtime errors occur when something goes wrong while a program is executing."
 - "In Python run-time errors raise exceptions."
 - "Indentation is meaningful in Python."
-- "Fix syntax errors by reading the source code, and runtime errors by tracing the program's execution."
 ---

 ## Errors Happen